 Crafting for Community: Knitting, sewing, crocheting, needlepointing and making note cards are the activities this group undertakes for local charities and the TI community.

 Give-A-Meal-A-Month program: Temple members anonymously provide one bag of groceries each month to those served by the Jewish Food Pantry or Hosea House.
 Meals purchased through donations are provided to those in need at Covenant/Chai Houses.

-Thanksgiving for Persons in Need: Each year, the committee hosts a Thanksgiving Dinner for those in need, a program which serves 500 men, women, and children from area shelters.
+Thanksgiving Dinner for Persons in Need: Each year, the committee hosts a Thanksgiving Dinner for those in need, a program which serves more than 400 men, women, and children from area shelters.

 High Holy Days Toiletries Collection: each year worshipers are asked to bring donations of toiletries for distribution to our local food pantries.

 Members of this committee are the face of our congregation at Shabbat and Holy Day services as they greet members and guests, and help to make members and visitors feel welcome and comfortable at the Temple.

 Temple Israel's Wommen's ConnecTIon is a group designed to strengthen women's conections with one another and with the Temple.
 Programs are planned throughout the year by women, for women.

 This committee works with our Rabbis to develop the congregation's worship program.